 Homage to Picasso

 The “Harlequin” stems from the 16th century folklore of a pantomime clown, whose day job was a cunning servant bereft of any scruples and characterized by a black mask and regalia covered in patches, from whence the pattern of repeated diamond shapes derive.
 The shenanigans included enlightened self-interest in the pursuit of Columbine, wife of Pierrot.
-By the turn of the 20th century the harlequin became a ubiquitous pop icon and caught the attention of Picasso.
+By the turn of the 20th century, the harlequin became a ubiquitous pop icon and caught the attention of Picasso.
 His early works included his new favorite subject material in his repertoire to symbolize his alter-ego—objects of love and the wandering outcast.
 Who knew!
 His later works exhibit cubistic abstraction as he sought to reexamine his identity: by distorting the old he rebrands a new identity within the genre of cubism.
 The Harlequin’s costume of flat, bright colors, and bold, repeated surface pattern correlates to the cubist sensitivities of fragmentation.
-In this mask, I’ve assimilated the characteristics in a bold, decorative surface design employing fabric in a diamond shaped pattern counterbalanced by sassy buttons and lively ribbon.
+In this mask, I’ve assimilated the characteristics in a bold, decorative surface design employing fabric in a diamond-shaped pattern counterbalanced by sassy buttons and lively ribbons.
 100% Cotton, polyester ribbon, buttons, Pellon interfacing.